 But what is CBN, why is it nicknamed the sleep cannabinoid, and is it right for you?

-In this guide, we will review CBN’s potential benefits, and I will show you how to make your own CBN oil at home.
+In this guide, we will quickly review CBN’s potential benefits, and I will show you how to use your THC-dominant flower to make your own CBN oil at home.

 What You’ll Need